NoahTheDuke/clojure-test/doc/getting-started.md

 ### Editor Integration

 While you are developing tests, it's probably best to run them via your editor (using the REPL connected to it).
 Most Clojure integrations for editors allow you run an individual test, all tests in a given namespace, or all tests in the project.
-You'll have to consult the documentation for your chosen editor/integration for the ways to do that. _[In Chlorine for Atom, it's `ctrl-; t` to run a single test and `ctrl-; x` to run all the tests in the current namespace.]_
+You'll have to consult the documentation for your chosen editor/integration for the ways to do that.

 ### REPL